How to leave Utah residency?

 1) Definitions of residency and domicile

-- Residency: If you live in Utah for more than 183 days in a tax year, the state generally classifies you as a resident for tax purposes.
+• Residency: If you are domiciled in Utah, or you maintain a place of abode in Utah and spend 183 or more qualifying days in the state during a tax year, Utah generally classifies you as a resident for tax purposes.

 2) Tests for Utah domicile